-A while ago, I saw that Vita Spelt pasta was having a big sale, so I got a great deal on that whole box of goodies that you see in the picture above.
+A while ago, I saw that this pasta was having a big sale, so I got a great deal on that whole box of goodies that you see in the picture above.
 Why did I do that knowing what I know?
 Because I love pasta, like I said, and so do Kent and the kids.
-And I don’t love the sprouted grain pasta OR the rice pasta, none that I’ve tried so far anyway.
+And I don't love the sprouted grain pasta OR the rice pasta, none that I've tried so far anyway.

 But also because I found out some stuff…

 What I've always said, since I've known better anyway, still stands: we do need to minimize the phytic acid in our diets by minimizing the grains we eat, or at least eating them mostly sprouted, soured, or soaked (I'll add links below to explain those terms better in case I lost you there).
 But if you're not sensitive to grains and if you're not eating pasta every day, and if it's all part of an overall nutrient-dense diet with plenty of healthy pastured animal fats, a little bit really is just fine!
 (And I don't know about you, but a pasta dish just isn't any good without a lot of butter anyway.
 That's what makes it.
 Right?)

 Don't believe me on this, here are a few excerpts from an article by Rami Nagel, author of Cure Tooth Decay, and you'll want to read the whole article for the big picture: